 - the employee remaining employed by the Group throughout the vesting period.
-On exit of a good leaver, which generally includes retirement, redundancy and death, post 1 July 2013 STI awards stay on foot and vest in normal time subject to the remaining vesting conditions.
-There may be certain circumstances (including ill-health retirement or other reasons approved by the Board) where LTI awards may continue after cessation of employment and remain subject to the LTI performance hurdles, unless the Board determines that the grant vests or lapses on cessation; - in the case of LTI awards, the LTI performance hurdles being met; - actual realisation of original expected performance outcomes: - a review of any risk and compliance issues associated with any individual (see section 3 above); and - at vesting, the release of the deferred incentive amount not placing undue financial hardship on the Group.
+On exit of a good leaver, which generally includes ill-health retirement, redundancy, death and retirement from the workforce, from 1 July 2013 all deferred STI awards stay on foot and vest in normal time subject to the remaining vesting conditions.
+LTI awards may continue after cessation of employment and remain subject to the LTI performance hurdles, unless the Board determines that the grant vests or lapses on cessation; - in the case of LTI awards, the LTI performance hurdles being met; - actual realisation of original expected performance outcomes; - a review of any risk and compliance issues associated with any individual (see section 3 above); and - at vesting, the release of the deferred incentive amount not placing undue financial hardship on the Group.

-Deferred awards into CBA shares and performance units are governed by the relevant plan rules, which are subject to Board
+Deferred awards into CBA rights and performance units are governed by the relevant plan rules, which are subject to Board approval.

-If an individual resigns or is dismissed from the Group before the end of the vesting period, all deferred awards will be forfeited.
+If an individual resigns or is dismissed from the Group before the end of the vesting period, deferred STI awards will be forfeited.